 Tell us about yourself!
 What do you do every day, and what are you passionate about?

-How did your product idea come about?
+How did the idea for the Corporate Raider Hooded Blazer come about?

 What do you think made your product a success?

-How did you promote your idea?
+How did you promote your blazer?

 Would you recommend the Betabrand ThinkTank to other aspiring designers?